 \item[(iii)] For any point in the splicing core $(v,e)\in K^\pi$ we obtain a ``smooth'' approximating sequence by picking $E'_\infty \ni e_i \to e$, since then $(v,\pi_v(e_i))\to (v,\pi_v(e)) = (v,e)$, and the degeneracy index is preserved since it is determined by $v\in [0,\infty)^k\times\R^{d-k}$. \end{itemlist} \end{remark}

-Now given an sc-retract with corners $\cO\subset [0,\infty)^k\times\E$, e.g.\ an open subset in a splicing core with corners, we can restrict the degeneracy index from the ambient sector (where $\E=\R^{d-k}\times\E'$ in the case of a splicing) to a well defined map $d_\cO : \cO \to \N_0$.
-That this is well defined also under ``sc$^\infty$ diffeomorphisms'' between retracts is proven for the special case of splicing cores in \cite[Thm.3.11]{HoferWysockiZehnder1}, and announced for general neat retracts in \cite{hwzbook}.
+Observe that, if given an sc-retract (or splicing core) with corners $\cO\subset [0,\infty)^k\times\E$, we can restrict the degeneracy index from the ambient sector (where $\E=\R^{d-k}\times\E'$ in the case of a splicing) to a well defined map $d_\cO : \cO \to \N_0$.
+That this is well defined also under ``sc$^\infty$ diffeomorphisms'' between retracts is proven in \cite[Prop.2.24]{HWZnew}.

 \begin{proposition} Let $f:\cO \to \cO'$ be an sc$^\infty$ diffeomorphism between open subsets of splicing cores with corners -- that is a sc$^\infty$ bijection with sc$^\infty$ inverse $f^{-1}:\cO' \to \cO$.
 Then it intertwines the degeneracy indices; in other words $d_\cO = d_{\cO'}\circ f$. \end{proposition}